The Big Chill (film): Plot

-The next day, Harold buys running shoes for everyone.
+The next day, Harold, a running shoe entrepreneur, gives everyone a pair.
 Nick goes to the old house and sits on the porch for hours, missing the Michigan football game.
-Michael offers to sire Meg's child, alluding to their one time encounter in college.
+Michael offers to sire Meg's child, alluding to their one-time college encounter.

-During a half-time game of touch football, a local police officer escorts a sullen Nick back to the house after he runs a red light and becomes belligerent.
-Recognizing Sam, the officer offers to drop charges if he will hop into Nick's Porsche 911 the way his J.T.
-Lancer character does on TV.
-Sam tries and fails, injuring himself slightly.
+During a halftime game of touch football, a local police officer escorts a sullen Nick back to the house after he runs a red light and becomes belligerent.
+Recognizing Sam, the officer offers to drop charges if he will hop into Nick's Porsche 911 the way his J. T. Lancer character does on TV.
+He tries but fails, injuring himself slightly.
 Nick angers Harold by accusing him of being friendly with cops.
 Harold chastises Nick, reminding him that this is his home and Nick's recklessness could put his reputation in danger.

 Karen tells a surprised Sam that she is in love with him and wants to leave Richard.
 He tells her his first marriage failed because of boredom and he does not want her to make the same mistake.
 Feeling led on, Karen angrily stomps off.

 Meg tells Sarah that Michael is the wrong choice.
 Sarah observes the warm phone conversation between her young daughter and Meg.
 Later, the group, confused over Alex's death, regrets losing touch with him.
 To everyone but Sam, it seems that Alex withdrew deliberately.
 Nick is particularly cynical and bitter about life, love, and friendship.

 Karen follows Sam outside to mollify him, and they have sex.
 Sarah pulls Harold aside, embracing him, telling him she has a favor to ask: "It's about Meg..."
 Meg goes to him and they make love, tenderly.
 Chloe asks Nick to spend the night in the room she shared with Alex.

 The next morning, Harold announces that Nick and Chloe will stay on to renovate the old house.
 Karen packs to return home to Richard.
 Michael ditches his nightclub plans.
 Nick shows everyone an old column that Michael wrote about Alex declining a prestigious fellowship.
 As the friends prepare to depart, Michael jokingly tells the Coopers they have taken a secret vote: They are never leaving.